vazquez/social-icons/README.md

 - Twitter

 You will also find the actual .svg files that I have created for all the social icons.

+For an intro on the benefits of SVG, check out [this article](http://css-tricks.com/using-svg/).

 Hope this saves you some time!